mwiencek/weight-balanced-tree/README.md

 same `tree` reference back.  `Object.is` is used to determine if the value you return is the same as `existingTreeValue`.

-There are several exports in [update.mjs](update.mjs) that can be used for `onConflict`:
+There are several exports in [update.js](update.js) that can be used for `onConflict`:

  * `onConflictThrowError`, which throws `ValueExistsError`.